Across the Top of Shropshire

 When I awoke at midnight I felt quite smug; it hadn’t rained and my gear was bone dry.
 I went back to sleep.
 In the small hours it started to rain.
 Heavily.

 Ellesmere lies at the heart of a sort of Shropshire Lake District with not just one but multiple meres.
-I decided to divert slightly onto the main road past the biggest mere in hope of refreshment and was not disappointed; there was a lovely big mereside café with hot coffee, great cakes and spacious well-appointed loos for a bit of hikers’ housekeeping.
-I then headed back up onto the castle mound which was decorated with thousands of orchids.
+I diverted onto the main road in hope of refreshment and was not disappointed; there was a lovely big mereside café with hot coffee, great cakes and spacious well-appointed loos for a bit of hikers’ housekeeping.
+I then headed back up onto the castle mound which was adorned with thousands of orchids.

 It was then back to the stern business of hiking.
 It had rained torrentially between four and six on the morning so the lanes and footpaths were particularly moist.
 Here are a few of the more amusing ones…

 It was a relief to get onto a bit of slightly higher ground.

 It was a relief to get out of the nettles onto more open ground…